signorpipo/wle-pp/README.md

     * a ready to use gameplay feature to grab and throw objects
   - FSM
     * a simple but powerful finite state machine, your best friend when developing a game
-  - Array Extension
-    * add to the Array object lots of functions that makes it easy to work with `vec3`, `quat` and more
   - Debug Draw
     * easily draw some debug object in the scene using functions like `PP.myDebugVisualManager.drawLine`, `PP.myDebugVisualManager.drawArrow` or `PP.myDebugVisualManager.drawRaycast`
 	* this is also available in a non debug mode by using `PP.myVisualManager`, even though the quick draw methods like `drawLine` are not available
+  - Debug Function Calls Counter
+    * let you specify a class or an object instance and count all the calls that are being made on its functions
   - Console VR
     * a tool that let you see the console even when u are inside the VR session
   - Easy Tune